Newmood/IITM-notes/MAD_1/main.md

 ## 1.3.
 How does the web work
 **Packet switching:** Packets of digital information comprising some nuber of bytes are carried through the network somewhat independently.
 These chunks may come from different sources can be multiplexed (mixed together and pulled apart later).
 When a packet reaches a switch it is stored in a temp memory queue and prcessed as FIFO basis.

-Advanced Research Projects Agency Network  (**ARPANET**) is the first wide area packet-swtiched network to implement the TCP/IP suite, which is the technical foundation of Internet.
+Advanced Research Projects Agency Network  (**ARPANET**, 1969) is the first wide area packet-swtiched network to implement the TCP/IP suite, which is the technical foundation of Internet.

+Web 1.0
+: Read only web, static HTML documents.
+Minimal styling with inline CSS.
+Very minimal interactive elements..

-Web 1.0/1.1 :
+Web 1.1
+: Dynamic content genration (introduction to srver side scripting using CGI, PHP, ASP), database integration, HTTP/1.0 standardized request-response communication with each request requiring new communication, increased interactivity.

-Web 2.0 :
+Web 2.0 (2004 - present)
+: Adoption of HTTP/1.1 and later HTTP/2, client side scripting (JS) and asynchronous communication (AJAX), rich UI-UX, dynamic content (AJAX, Websockets), significant API usage (RESTful APIs).

-TCP/IP protocol suite consists of 5 layers (compared to 7 in OSI model) specifying how end-to-end data communication should occur.
+TCP/IP protocol suite (1980s) consists of 5 layers (compared to 7 in OSI model) specifying how end-to-end data communication should occur.
 - **Internet Protocol, IP  :** A  connectionless network layer protocol.
 It does addressing (assigning IP addresses to devices), routing (determinins path for data packets), fragmentation and reassmbly of packets, encapsulation (encapsulating data into packets.)
  - **Transmission Control Protocol, TCP :**  Connection oriented transport layer protocol, deals with flow control, errors (such as packet loss, acknowledge received packets), duplication, packet reordering (if not done by IP layer).
 It does not preserve message boundaries.
  - **User Datagram Protocol, UDP :** Connectionless network layer protocol, preserves message boundaries, allows to send datagram but does not guarantee receiving at other end, hence reliability is handled by application layer.
 UDP provides port numbers for multiplexing and demultiplexing and integrity checksums.